Frequently Asked Questions About Swimming Pools in Plano, TX

 Sat & Sun 1pm to 5:45pm

-This is the first summer for Liberty Recreation Center since its recent renovation–so we’re excited to break in the swimming pools’ new hammock area, lily pad pool crossing and the general refresh!
+This is the third summer for Liberty Recreation Center since its recent renovation– the swimming pools have a new hammock area, lily pad pool crossing, and a general refresh!

 Tom Muehlenbeck Recreation Center